Waste Electrical and Electronic Equipment Directive: UK implementation

 The management of WEEE is applied via the waste hierarchy, with particular emphasis upon reduction of waste arising, re-use of equipment and recycling (recovery) of materials: Reduce, Reuse, Recycle.
 In January 2012, proposals were debated by the European Parliament to recast the WEEE Directive.
 The proposals included increasing recycling rates.
 Having been adopted by member states, the re-drafted directive now requires higher recovery rates of 20 kg per capita per annum as opposed to previous figures of 4 kg per capita.

 Public awareness

-In April 2005 the Royal Society of Arts in the UK (in conjunction with Canon) unveiled a 7 metre (23') tall sculpture titled WEEE Man on London's South Bank, made from 3.3 tonnes of electrical goods—the average amount of electrical waste one UK individual creates in a lifetime.
+In April 2005 the Royal Society of Arts in the UK (in conjunction with Canon) unveiled a 7 m tall sculpture titled WEEE Man on London's South Bank, made from 3.3 tonnes of electrical goods—the average amount of electrical waste one UK individual creates in a lifetime.
 It was designed by Paul Bonomini and fabricated by Stage One Creative Services.
 The giant figure was subsequently moved to the Eden Project in Cornwall as part of a UK tour.